 Licensing regimes: The main difference between a licensing system and a permitting system is that a licensing system regulates the right to undertake the activity, while a permitting system regulates the space in which the activity takes place.
 In many cities, by-laws require street vendors to hold a license in order to trade; trading without a license is thus considered illegal.
 Through this system, authorities often state an intent to control the number of street vendors by limiting the number of licenses issued.
-With the criminalization of vending without a license built into the legal structure, and the limit on available licenses built into the policy structure, authorities can then selectively enforce the by-law through fines or arrests when it is politically convenient to get rid of vendors, and relax enforcement when it is political coalitions behind them, are now well documented in cities as diverse as Guangzhou (Xue and Huang 2015), Bogotá (Donovan 2008), Mumbai (Anjaria 2006) and Johannesburg (Benit-Gbaffou 2015), among others.
+With the criminalization of vending without a license built into the legal structure, and the limit on available licenses built into the policy structure, authorities can then selectively enforce the by-law through fines or arrests when it is politically convenient to get rid of vendors, and relax enforcement when it is politically convenient to allow them to work.
+These practices, and the policies and political coalitions behind them, are now well documented in cities as diverse as Guangzhou (Xue and Huang 2015), Bogotá (Donovan 2008), Mumbai (Anjaria 2006) and Johannesburg (Benit-Gbaffou 2015), among others.
 Historically, licensing regimes have been used in efforts to control economic activity under centralized planning paradigms (as in colonial-era legislation in India), but under present-day norms of deregulation, licensing and enforcement practices often are informed not so much by a planning paradigm as by political expediency.